sfigg/commercialization-public/docset/manufacture/iot/deploy-your-app-with-a-standard-board.md

 We're now going to take an app (like the sample [Hello, World!](http://go.microsoft.com/fwlink/?LinkID=532945) app), package it up, and create a new image you can load onto new devices.

+For background apps, use the same method to install and run them.
+Note, only one app can be selected as the default app, all other apps installed using this method run as background apps.

 **Note**  As we go through this manufacturing guide, ProjectA will start to resemble the SampleA image that's in C:\\IoT-ADK-AddonKit\\Source-arm\\Products\\SampleA.

 ## <span id="Prerequisites"></span><span id="prerequisites"></span><span id="PREREQUISITES"></span>Prerequisites